 … to the Fairford and Lechlade Food and Drink Festival Website!

-Come for breakfast, stay for lunch and take something home for supper!
+Come for breakfast, stay for lunch, take something home for supper!

 WONDERFUL COMMUNITY EVENTS AT THE FAIRFORD & LECHADE FOOD & DRINK FESTIVALS 2013